IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 ##### Marriage and family

 .4 - States Parties to the present Covenant shall take appropriate steps to ensure equality of rights and responsibilities of spouses as to marriage, during marriage and at its dissolution.
 In the case of dissolution, provision shall be made for the necessary protection of any children.

+> Finally, the State party should reduce the constraints faced by men and women in reconciling professional and family responsibilities by promoting adequate policies for childcare and care of dependent family member ICESCR GC 16 - p24

+> ... paternity leave for men ICESCR GC 16 - p26

 ###### General Comment 19